koyuspace/koyuos/README.md

 ## Installation

 If you have installed all dependencies you can continue running the installation script by executing `./install.sh`.
-You can optionally enable a display-manager to run at every boot with `sudo systemctl enable ly`.
 If you recently installed koyuOS you have to rebuild your initramfs by running `mkinitcpio -p linux`.
 Replace `linux` with your kernel of choice.
 Reboot your machine and you are now booting into koyuOS.

 ## First boot